 A dynamic shortstop whose electrifying speed and infectious energy made him the sparkplug for the New York Mets' rise in the 2000s.

-José Reyes didn't just play baseball; he injected it with pure, unadulterated joy.
-Bursting into the majors with the New York Mets as a teenager, he immediately changed the game's geometry.
-His switch-hitting bat sprayed line drives, but it was his legs that defined him.
-Reyes was a blur, turning singles into doubles and routinely leading the league in triples and stolen bases, his helmet often flying off as he rounded first.
+José Reyes led the league in triples and stolen bases, his helmet often flying off as he rounded first.
+He burst into the majors with the New York Mets as a teenager, changing the game's geometry with his switch-hitting bat and blurring speed.
 Alongside David Wright, he formed the core of a resurgent Mets team, his energy palpable from the leadoff spot.
-While his later career saw him bounce across several teams, including a batting title in 2011, his prime in Queens remains iconic.
-He played with a smile and a flair that made him a fan favorite, a reminder that at its best, baseball is a game of thrilling, disruptive speed.
+He won a batting title in 2011 and bounced across several teams later in his career.
+Reyes played with a smile and a flair that made him a fan favorite, a reminder that baseball is a game of thrilling, disruptive speed.

 1981–1996